Home » Training

 Sensitivity Training

-New foster parents are required to complete Sensitivity Training within two years of receiving their first placement.
-First developed and launched by foster parents, social workers, adult educators and representatives of various community groups and organizations in 1997, this two-day workshop is designed to help foster parents study and discuss the harmful effects of prejudice of any form, whether it is racism, discrimination toward people with disabilities, or because of sexual orientation.
+New foster caregivers are required to complete Sensitivity Training within two years of receiving their first placement.
+First developed and launched by foster caregivers, social workers, adult educators and representatives of various community groups and organizations in 1997, this two-day workshop is designed to help foster caregivers study and discuss the harmful effects of prejudice of any form, whether it is racism, discrimination toward people with disabilities, or because of sexual orientation.

 The program sets the stage for appreciating diversity and testing our assumptions about others.
 That is, when a child or youth comes into foster care, they bring their own values, beliefs and ways of doing things all of which may be quite different for the foster family.
 As well, the child or youth may be from another race, religion, or language group; or they may be gay, lesbian or bisexual; or they might have a disability of some kind.
 To give them the best care, the foster family must respect and value their uniqueness, appreciate their individual gifts, and must also promote their positive self-esteem.
 To do this, caregivers require the specialized knowledge and skills taught in Sensitivity Training.

-Although many foster parents receive “sensitivity training” at their place of employment, the Federation’s program is specifically designed for dealing with children in foster care.
+Although many foster caregivers receive “sensitivity training” at their place of employment, the Federation’s program is specifically designed for dealing with children in foster care.

 Click here to register for the Sensitivity Training Program!